agg23/openfpga-SNES/README.md

 The Analogue Pocket framework doesn't currently allow for customizing video modes directly, so if you dislike the default 8:7 aspect ratio/want to change to 4:3, you can change it by modifying `Cores/agg23.SNES/video.json` and rearranging the config objects.

 Proper PAL support also requires editing these files to have an expanded vertical pixel height.

+### Lightguns

+Core supports virtual lightguns by enabling the "Use Super Scope" or "Use Justifier" settings.
+Most lightgun games user the Super Scope but Lethal Enforcers uses the Justifier.
+The crosshair can be controlled with the d-pad or left joystick, using the A button to fire and the B button to reload.
+D-Pad aim sensitivity can be adjusted with the "D-Pad AIm Speed" setting.

+**NOTE:** Joystick support for aiming only appears to work when a controller is paired over Bluetooth and not connected to the Analogue Dock directly by USB.